mBohunickaCharles/Sudoku_Solver/README.md

 ```
 <br><br/>

-To initiate recusrion within our backtracking algorithm, we define constrainst.
-Those are our puzzle rules that define if the choise of digit is possible.
-We are basically checking for any duplicated values of 1 to 9 digits in row, column and 3x3 subgrid:
+Before we start the recursive backtracking process, we need to set up the rules, or constraints, of the puzzle.
+These rules help us decide if placing a certain number is allowed.
+We check if the number already exists in the same row, column, or 3x3 box—if it does, the move isn’t valid.

 ```python
 def possible(row, col, n):